Demographics of Vatican City: Languages

-Historically, Latin was the spoken language of the region during the Roman Empire and served as the official language of the Papal States for centuries.
-When the area became part of Italy in 1870, Italian became its official language.
+Historically, Latin was the spoken language of the region during the Roman Empire and served as the official language of the Papal States.
+When the area became part of the Kingdom of Italy in 1870, Italian became its official language.
 After Vatican City's establishment in 1929 through the Lateran Treaty, the state did not designate an official language, although its laws are published in Italian in the Acta Apostolicae Sedis.
-Latin remains the official language of the Holy See, while Italian is the primary working language in Vatican City's administration and diplomacy, with occasional use of French for diplomatic purposes.
+Many of its buildings predate the state and contain inscriptions mainly in Latin, as well as in Italian, Greek, French, and German.